James May: James May: Our Man in...

 In January 2020, May hosted a travel documentary named James May: Our Man in Japan, the 6-episode series was released on Amazon Prime Video and follows May's journey from the north end of Japan to its south.
 Over the course of three months, May explores and participate in many activities to truly understand the country which has intrigued him for a long time.
 During the trip through major cities like Tokyo and Kyoto, he is accompanied by a cast of different guides and translators.

 A second series, James May: Our Man in Italy, is a travel documentary with May on a journey throughout the regions of Italy from Palermo to the Dolomites on a trip exploring the culture, food, and more.

+A third series, James May: Our Man in India, is another travel documentary with James May on a journey throughout the country of India.
+In October 2024, May confirmed the series was cancelled.

 Internet presence

 May created Head Squeeze (now renamed "BBC Earth Lab"; May no longer features as a presenter).
 The channel is a mix of science, technology, history and current affairs.
 The first video was published in December 2012.
 Videos are produced by 360 Production for BBC Worldwide.

 May created his own YouTube channel, titled "JM's Unemployment Tube", in 2015 after Top Gear was postponed by the BBC following Jeremy Clarkson's dismissal.
-Mainly featuring cooking videos filmed from his kitchen, as well as mock builds of Airfix models, the channel has over 230,000 subscribers as of March 2021.
-His most recent video was posted on this channel on the 20th of February 2021.
+Mainly featuring cooking videos filmed from his kitchen, as well as mock builds of Airfix models, the channel has over 235,000 subscribers as of July 2025.

+He has since moved on and created a new channel, titled "James May's Planet Gin" where he covers similar topics as on his previous channel but with a higher production quality.
+He also promotes his own gin business "James Gin" which he has been running since 2021.
+As of July 2025, the channel has approximately 653,000 subscribers.

 In 2016, May launched, with his former Top Gear presenters, a social network for motoring fans called DriveTribe.

 In 2019, May moved on to created videos on a Drivetribe spin-off brand Foodtribe (replacing JM's Unemployment Tube) frequently using a small, bedsit-like kitchen setup called "The Bug-out Bunker".
 The channel has since been rebranded as "What Next?"

 May became an Internet meme when one of his Foodtribe videos went viral.
-In it, May makes two cheese sandwiches, during which, May utters the word "cheese".
+In it, while preparing to make two cheese sandwiches, May bluntly uttered the word "cheese" after placing a block of Red Leicester on a table.
 The quote went viral, and was used in various memes and image macros.

 Personal life

-May lives in Hammersmith, West London, with art critic Sarah Frater, with whom he has been in a relationship since 2000.
-In July 2010 May was awarded an honorary doctorate by Lancaster University, where he had previously studied music.
+May currently owns homes in Wiltshire and Hammersmith, West London, with art critic Sarah Frater, with whom he has been in a relationship since 2000.
+In July 2010, May was awarded an honorary doctorate by Lancaster University, where he had previously studied music.
 He holds a Doctor of Letters degree.